Why Your Charts Don't Get Shared (And Chartr's Do)

 What Chartr Actually Does

 Chartr is a data-driven newsletter that grew to over 500,000 subscribers.
 Each edition features a handful of clean, simple graphics covering business, tech, and economics.
-They’re not doing anything technically complex.
-What they’re doing is disciplined.
+Nothing technically complex.
+Just disciplined.

 The headline IS the insight

-You know the takeaway before your eyes even reach the chart.
+Same principle, different data: not “CPI Over Time” but “Inflation hit a 40-year high.”
+You know the takeaway before you even look at the chart.
 The chart’s job is to confirm and add nuance, not to reveal.
-This is the single biggest difference between shareable and unshareable graphics.
-If someone has to study your chart to figure out why they should care, most of them won’t.
+If someone has to study your graphic to figure out why they should care, most of them won’t.

 One chart, one insight

 No multi-panel dashboards.
-No secondary axes.
+No charts with two different y-axes competing for attention.
 No “and also while we’re here.”
 Each graphic communicates exactly one thing.
 This feels limiting until you realize that a chart trying to say three things usually says zero things to a casual viewer.

 Strategic annotation